 Tallinn is one of the oldest cities in Northern Europe.
 It is most notable for its historic Old Town (a UNESCO World Heritage Site) which is widely considered as the most authentic and untouched medieval Old Towns in the world.
 It is absolutely amazing.

 Dating back to the 11th Century, this medieval town is truly an amazing site with an enchanting atmosphere, incredible architecture, and plenty of cafes/restaurants.
 Spend an afternoon exploring this area and you will quickly realize why everyone describes Old Town as mystic and mesmerizing.
 Just walking around the cobblestone streets and staring at the amazing buildings took me back hundreds and hundreds of years.

 Tallinn, in general, is a charming place with incredible architecture, cute cafes and nice people.
-It’s a place that I could see myself living for a few months!
+It’s also one of the cleanest cities I’ve ever been to, and a place that I could see myself living for a few months!

 Alright, let’s dive into some quick facts:

 – Population: 500,000 people

 – Tallinn occupies an area of 159.2 kilometers (61.5 sq. miles)

 – The Medieval Old Town is considered the best and most preserved in the world

 – The first structure (fortress) was built on Toompea Hill in 1050, and laid down the foundations for the city

 – The first traces of human settlement in Tallinn date back 5,000 years ago